saraheikonen/crop-diversity/README.md

 ## Code from manuscript: 'Climate change threatens crop diversity at low latitudes'
 #### Sara Heikonen, Matias Heino, Mika Jalava, Stefan Siebert, Daniel Viviroli, Matti Kummu

+We would like to acknowledge Sterre ter Haar ([https://github.com/topersist](https://github.com/topersist)) from Leiden University for comments that helped improve this documentation, and for providing an updated list of climate data download URLs.
+Please see Sterre’s fork of this repository for MATLAB scripts that have been updated for newer MATLAB versions (related to nansum, nanmean and similar functions).

 The ananlysis is composed of five MATLAB scripts and five R scripts:

 #### 1) step1_crop_calendar_filters.R